Choose Your Location and Language

 CCLI in the Netherlands and Belgium

 In the Netherlands and in Belgium, Stichting Licentie led by Leen la Rivière was the representative of music copyrights until 2001.
 In that year, Stichting Licentie transferred its task to CCLI.
-In 2007 CCLI opened its own office in the Netherlands.
-CCLI has since been the copyright organization for the Church in the Benelux.
-As a representative of interests, but also as a source of information and advice for authors and churches, CCLI is increasingly joining other organizations.
-In 2011 she will become a partner of Missie Nederland (formerly the Evangelical Alliance).
-Since 2015, CCLI also offers BUMA Licenses (as the official agent of BUMA / Stemra).
+CCLI has since been the copyright organisation for the churches in the Benelux.
+CCLI is an officially registered Independent Management Entity (IME) and is under state supervision and fulfils all requirements for collecting societies according to the EU Directive “Directive 2014/26/EU” of 26.02.2014 of the European Parliament.
+The Dutch-speaking customer service is offered from our European headquarters.
+As a representative of interests, but also as a source of information and advice for authors and churches, CCLI is increasingly joining other organisations.
+Since 2015, CCLI also offers BUMA Licences (as the official agent of BUMA / Stemra).

 What we still believe.
 Our roots began as a ministry of the church and a service to the church, in order to better educate and equip the church about copyright laws, to protect the church from the consequences of copyright infringement and to encourage greater utilisation of copyright material in church services.
 As our products and service continue to expand and evolve, we remain evermore committed to that cause.